subsquid/docs/docs/basics/squid-processor.md

 })
 ```
 The canonical ordering of `ctx.blocks` enables efficient in-memory data processing.
 For example, multiple updates of the same entity can be compressed into a single database transaction.

-Batch context _always_ contains at least one block.

 Please be aware that the processor cannot ensure that data not meeting its filters will be excluded from iterables.
 It only guarantees the inclusion of data that matches the filters.
 Therefore, it is necessary to filter the data in the batch handler prior to processing.